lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 Now you should add noise to your sky tod.

-We simulate both white noise and 1/f noise, in accordance with the noise properties of the polarimeters specified at the beginning of the script
+We simulate both white noise and 1/f noise, in accordance with the noise properties of the polarimeters specified at the beginning of the script.

-To do that, we use the functions of the module CorrNoise.jl (https://github.com/ziotom78/CorrNoise.jl).
+To do that, we use the functions of the module [CorrNoise.jl](https://github.com/ziotom78/CorrNoise.jl).
 ```
-#GENERATE NOISE
+#Generate Noise

 seed = rand(1:1000)
 rng = CorrNoise.OofRNG(CorrNoise.GaussRNG(Random.MersenneTwister(seed)), -1, 1.15e-5, fknee_hz, fsamp_hz);
 noise_tod = [CorrNoise.randoof(rng) * σ_k for i in 1:(fsamp_hz * total_time)]